CloudCannon in 2026: a SaaS git-CMS with unlimited sites, user-based pricing, and a Forestry correction

 Where CloudCannon fits, where it doesn't

-CloudCannon is the right answer when: the editor is non-technical and the dev team's time is more expensive than $55/site/month; you want Jekyll or Hugo specifically (Astro support is newer, the polish around Jekyll is fifteen years deep); you're migrating from a WordPress monolith and you want a stepping-stone that keeps editor experience comparable while moving the architecture to static; the dev team has zero appetite for owning a build pipeline.
+CloudCannon is the right answer when: the editor is non-technical and the dev team's time is more expensive than the CloudCannon plan; you want Jekyll or Hugo specifically (Astro support is newer, the polish around Jekyll is fifteen years deep); you're migrating from a WordPress monolith and you want a stepping-stone that keeps editor experience comparable while moving the architecture to static; the dev team has zero appetite for owning a build pipeline.

 CloudCannon is the wrong answer when: you're a solo developer with a side-project blog (Decap on Cloudflare Pages is free and works); you have an opinionated build pipeline already (CloudCannon assumes it owns the build, working around that is fighting the product); the editor team is technical and PR-based content review is a feature, not a friction (in which case Decap's editorial workflow gives you the same flow at $0); you need a content database with relations, role-based permissions, and a media library for video — that's not what git-CMSes are for, look at Strapi or Directus.